Skip to content

 Add a weak annotation

-You can add a weak annotation my checking the desired labels in the "Presence / Absence" bloc.
+You can add a weak annotation my checking the desired labels in the "Labels" bloc.

 You can see all your annotations on the "Annotations" bloc.
 In this example we have the two selected labels.